 A creative project to help form a clear visual of how the system/organs function

-An overview of the related chakra and a meditation or similar practice to gain deeper awareness of it
+An overview of the related energy center and a meditation or similar practice to gain deeper awareness of it

 An overview of the related ecology and cosmic influences/alignments

-Information about herbs which have an affinity for the body system and chakra – both physically and energetically
+Information about herbs which have an affinity for the body system and energy center – both physically and energetically

 Classes will also include personal exploration, case studies for group exploration and discussion, and additional creative exercises for deeper integration as time allows (We will switch up the rhythm each time we meet to keep it fluid and full)

-At least $600 must be paid before the first class, and the remainder must be paid in full by March 1st.
+At least $600 must be paid before the first class, and the remainder must be paid in full by the mid-point.